davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

    DDDDDD      TTT      CCCCCC
    ```

-   You'll need to print multiple lines for this method.

-   - The first way to do this is perhaps the obvious way: You can simply call `System.out.println(...)` multiple times.
-Each call will automatically insert a line-break at the end of the line.
+   - The first way to do this is perhaps the obvious way: You can simply call `System.out.println(...)` multiple times, one for each "row" of the print-out.
+Each call will automatically insert a line-break.
-   - Second way: Let's say you wanted to use only a _single_ print statement to print out multiple lines.
+   - Second way: Let's say you wanted to use only a _single_  statement to print out multiple lines.
 How would you insert a "line break" in your string?
 In Java, a line-break character is denoted with the sequence `\n`.
 Insert a few of those in your string to see what happens in the output.
    - Compile and test it out.

 7. Next, create a new method called `printBio()` that prints a short bio about yourself.
 3-4 sentences ought to do.
 I want each sentence on its own line in the output.
 For instance, mine might print: